|Page tools: Print Page Print All RSS Search this Product|

 Sampling error occurs when a sample, rather than the entire population, is surveyed.
 It reflects the difference between estimates based on a sample and those that would have been obtained had a census been conducted.
 One measure of this difference is the standard error.
 There are about two chances in three that a sample estimate will differ by less than one standard error from the figure that would have been obtained if all businesses had been included in the survey, and about nineteen chances in twenty that the difference will be less than two standard errors.

 Another measure of sampling error is the relative standard error, which is obtained by expressing the standard error as a percentage of the estimate to which it refers.
 The relative standard error is a useful measure in that it provides an immediate indication of the sampling error in percentage terms, and this avoids the need to refer also to the size of the estimate.
-Relative standard errors of key estimates are available in the Technical Note on data quality of Energy use, Electricity Generation and Environmental Management, 2014–15 (cat. no. 4660.0) publication.
+Relative standard errors of key estimates are available in the Technical Note on data quality of Energy Use and Electricity Generation, Australia, 2017-18 (cat. no. 4660.0) publication.

 Non-sampling error also occurs when information cannot be obtained from all businesses selected in the survey.
-For the 2014–15 Survey of Energy, Water and Environment (EWES), there was an 84.6% response rate from all businesses that were surveyed and found to be operating during the reference period.
-Data were imputed for the remaining 15.4% of operating businesses.
-This imputation contributed 7.4% to the total purchases of energy and fuels for all selected industries.
+For the 2017-18 EWES, there was an 82.9% response rate from all businesses surveyed and found to be operating during the reference period.
+Data were imputed for the remaining surveyed businesses (17.1%).
+This imputation contributed 6.3% to the total purchases of energy and fuels for all selected industries.

-Estimates from this publication are available as original series only, and are not seasonally nor trend adjusted.
+Estimates from this release are available as original series only, and are not seasonally nor trend adjusted.

-Further information about terminology and other technical aspects associated with these statistics can be found in the publication Energy Use, Electricity Generation and Environmental Management, Australia, 2014–15 (cat. no. 4660.0), which contains detailed Explanatory Notes, A technical note on Data quality a technical note on Estimation methodology and a Glossary.
+Further information about terminology and other technical aspects associated with these statistics can be found in the Energy Use and Electricity Generation, Australia, 2017-18 (cat. no. 4660.0) release, which contains detailed Explanatory Notes, a technical note on Data quality, a technical note on Estimation methodology and a Glossary.

 These documents will be presented in a new window.